PriyanshuG007/Interactive-Sales-Dashboard-of-AdventureWorks-Company/README.md

 - The cleaned data tables are provided in CSV format, which can also be found in this repository.

 **You can find the full SQL queries and cleaned CSV files in this repository**

+## Step 3: Building the Interactive Sales Dashboard

+In this phase, I used Power BI to create an interactive dashboard that provides valuable insights into the internet sales data of AdventureWorks.
+The dashboard allows stakeholders to visually explore sales performance, customer purchasing patterns, and product trends over time.

+**1. Key Objectives of the Dashboard**
+The dashboard was built with the following objectives in mind, based on the client's request:

+- **Sales Overview**: Show the total sales revenue, the number of products sold, and the number of unique customers.
+- **Product Insights**: Display sales data by product categories and subcategories to analyze which products performed best.
+- **Customer Analysis**: Provide insights into customer demographics and purchasing behavior.
+- **Time Analysis**: Analyze sales trends over time, including monthly and yearly sales performance.

+**2. Dashboard Features**
+The following features were implemented in the dashboard to enhance its interactivity and usability:

+- Slicers for filtering by product category, customer region, and time periods.
+- Interactive Charts to visualize sales trends, customer segmentation, and product performance.

+**3. Power BI Visualizations**
+The dashboard contains a variety of visual elements, including:

+- Bar Charts for visualizing top-performing products and sales per region.
+- Line Charts to show sales trends over time.
+- Pie Charts to break down sales by product categories.
+- Tables for detailed data breakdowns by customer or product.
+-
+**4. Dashboard Publishing**

+The final interactive dashboard was published through Power BI Service, making it accessible to the client and stakeholders for ongoing analysis and decision-making.